tchibatron/dbeaver/Disconnect-from-Database.md

 NOTE: The Disconnect button and menu items are available only for those connections that are activated, that is, marked with the connected sign: [[images/ug/DB-icon-connected.png]].

-When DBeaver disconects from the database, its icon changes to its original state (not connected), for example, [[images/ug/DB-icon-not-connected.png]] for PostgreSQL database.
+When DBeaver disconnects from a database, its icon changes to its original state (not connected), for example, [[images/ug/DB-icon-not-connected.png]] for PostgreSQL database.

 To disconnect from all active connections, click **Database -> Disconnect All** on the main menu.